-Any individual or group of individuals who feels that due process has not been observed may appeal or dispute a decision by notifying, and the CEO or COO of IMS in writing within one-week of such a decision.
+Any individual or group of individuals who feels that due process has not been observed may appeal or dispute a decision by notifying, and the 1EdTech CEO in writing within one-week of such a decision.

 If the action taken in response to such an appeal or dispute is not satisfactory, the individual or group of individuals may notify the Chairman of the Board of Directors in writing within one-week of the action being taken.
 The decision of the Board of Directors is final.